microcombustion/ctwrap/README.rst

 Results are written to a single file ``some_simulation.h5``.

-*Note:* the wrapper itself does not depend on a Cantera installation; only the simulation modules do.
+.. note:: the wrapper itself does not depend on a Cantera installation; only the simulation modules do.

 .. |ci| image:: https://github.com/microcombustion/ctwrap/workflows/CI/badge.svg
    :target: https://github.com/microcombustion/ctwrap/workflows/CI/badge.svg